Thousands of Canadian and U.S. snowbirds travel I-75 when they head south each winter and on return trips to their northern homes.

 The Museum of Appalachia is described as “A Living Mountain Village” on its website.
 On your self-guided tour, you can wander the 65 acre community and view thousands of artifacts.
 There's even a restaurant on-site that serves Southern Appalachian country food.

-But Ijams Nature Center might be preferred if you'd rather hike, bike, paddle, or enjoy the outdoor surroundings.
+But Ijams Nature Center might be preferred if you'd instead hike, bike, paddle, or enjoy the outdoor surroundings.

-The McClung Museum of History and Culture at the Knoxville Campus of the University of Tennessee may interest you too.
+The McClung Museum of History and Culture at the University of Tennessee Knoxville Campus may also interest you.
 Currently, exhibitions include Masterful Mammals, The Spirit of Día de los Muertos, the Geology and Fossil History of Tennessee, and more.
 It's also a frugal stop on your travels, offering free admission and free parking.

 If driving on I-75 through southern Tennessee on a nice day, take a few hours to stop at Red Clay State Historic Park.
 The 260+ acre park was the last seat of the Cherokee national government before the Cherokee were forced to move west in the 1830s.